S^1-equivariant contact homology for hypertight contact forms: Computations in the autonomous case

 If $x_+=x_-$, then equation \eqref{eqn:step4} follows from the orientation preserving diffeomorphism \eqref{eqn:cflb}.
 If $x_+\neq x_-$, then by \eqref{eqn:ds1j} and \eqref{eqn:bundle}, both sides of \eqref{eqn:step4} are zero except when $\op{ind}(x_+) - \op{ind}(x_-) = 2$ and there is a Reeb orbit $\gamma$ such that $\widetilde{\gamma}_+=\widecheck{\gamma}$ and $\widetilde{\gamma}_-=\widehat{\gamma}$.
 So by \eqref{eqn:defbv}, to complete the proof of \eqref{eqn:step4}, we need to check that if $k\ge 1$ and $\gamma$ is any Reeb orbit, then

 By Step 3, the left hand side of \eqref{eqn:step4end} is a signed count of $d(\gamma)$ points.
+These points are the $d(\gamma)$ inverse images of $(p_{(x_+,\gamma)},p_{(x_-,\gamma)})$ under the map \eqref{eqn:covspace}.
+In the notation of \eqref{eqn:submersion}, these inverse images all have the same $y$ coordinate, while their $t$ coordinates are evenly spaced around $S^1$.

-If $\gamma$ is a bad orbit, then if we rotate $t$ in \eqref{eqn:submersion}, these signs alternate as in the proof of \eqref{eqn:partial+}, so the signed count is zero.
+If $\gamma$ is a bad orbit, then if we rotate $t$ from one such point to the next, the signs alternate as in the proof of \eqref{eqn:partial+}, because $e_+$ rotates once around $\overline{(p_+,\gamma)}\simeq \overline{\gamma}$, while $e_-$ stays fixed.
+Thus the signed count is zero.

 If $\gamma$ is a good orbit, then the signs are all the same.
 Moreover these signs are all positive, because the diffeomorphism \eqref{eqn:wcti} is orientation preserving\footnote{Note that this statement only makes sense when $\gamma$ is good, because the local system in which the orientation of the left hand side of \eqref{eqn:wcti} takes values is trivial if and only if $\gamma$ is good.}.
 This last statement follows from the fact that the diffeomorphism \eqref{eqn:ediffeo} is orientation preserving, together with the exact sequence \eqref{eqn:fces} used to orient the left hand side of \eqref{eqn:wcti}.